 The narcissist will stop at nothing in their manipulative ways, even using their own children.
-Here are some examples of how my ex-narcissist has used my children and the ways I’ve counteracted it.
+Here are some examples of how the ex has used our children and the ways I’ve counteracted it.

-What the narcissist uses as the golden child, he was born a sensitive soul, picks up on people’s emotions with ease, eager to please, what I’d noticed over the years, is he wasn’t like my other children, my other children are all individuals and unique to themselves, one thing they had in common was a big beaming smile.
+What the narcissist uses as the golden child, he was born a sensitive soul, picks up on people’s emotions with ease, eager to please, what I’d noticed over the years, is he wasn’t as smiley as they other children, children are all individuals and unique to themselves, one thing my chocolate had in common was a big beaming smile.
 It was easy to snap a photo of a happy face.
-You could never get a true smiley photo from the sensitive child, his eyes always looked sad, he always looked like he had the weight of the world on his shoulders.
+You could never get a true smiley photo from the golden child, sensitive child, his eyes always looked sad, he always looked like he had the weight of the world on his shoulders.

 Spending several years reaching narcissism, and thinking yes they so are, to a little self-doubt, then yes they so are.
-It took one major life event for me to truly get it, then actually distance myself and observe the true actions of the narcissist.
+It took one major life event for me to truly get it, then actually distance myself and observe the true actions of the ex.

 We’d spent two years to what I believed was co-parenting, it wasn’t it was the narcissist trying to get a roof over their head as they didn’t want to live with mummy and daddy no more.
-Why they lived there was because I’d kicked them out over drug use, within a week they’d moved in with someone new, within six months they were back with all the excuse of why it was all my fault.
+Why they lived there was because I’d ended the relationship over drug use a few years earlier, within a week they’d moved in with someone new, within six months they were back with all the excuse of why it was all my fault.
 How they wanted to try again, but I was wiser and stronger than before, parenting yes, the relationship no.

-Whilst spending eighteen months wanting to move back in, get married and buy my home, they managed to get my replacement pregnant.
+While spending eighteen months of the ex wanting to move back in, get married and purchase my home for our family, they’ed managed to get my replacement pregnant.
 How did they want to solve this, yes they still wanted me to have another baby, as it was all my fault they’d got an unwanted child, as I wouldn’t get back together with them.